 Report Contents and Summaries

-Besides covering worldwide IC market conditions and economic issues, there are chapters dedicated to each of the major IC product segments.
-Likewise, trends pertaining to capital spending and fab capacity, as well as technology developments and packaging, can be found in other sections of the report.
+Besides covering worldwide semiconductor market conditions and economic issues, The McClean Report devotes extensive analysis to each of the major IC product segments, to capital spending trends and fab capacity, as well as technology developments.

-Links to summaries of each section in the report are provided below.
+Links to summaries of topics covered in the report are provided below.

 Electronic Industry Interdependence.
-This section starts by examining the relationship between the electronic systems market and the IC market, as well as how the IC market depends on the health of two smaller but important segments---the semiconductor equipment market and the semiconductor materials market.
+Examines the relationship between the electronic systems market and the IC market, as well as how the IC market depends on the health of two smaller but important segments---the semiconductor equipment market and the semiconductor materials market.

 Global Economics.
 The world and regional GDP environments are discussed and compared to the semiconductor market environment.
 In addition, regional electronic systems production statistics are provided and the effects of currency exchange rates on the electronic systems and semiconductor markets are covered.

 Who and where are the world's leading suppliers of ICs?
-Find the answers in this section.
-The top 50 IC suppliers, top 50 semiconductor suppliers, and top 50 fabless IC suppliers are shown for 2019 and 2020.
+The top IC and O-S-D suppliers, top semiconductor suppliers, and top fabless IC suppliers are shown for 2020 and 2021.